 Q) So when would I receive the income?

-A) We send out monthly statements to each client, setting out the income received and the expenditure incurred, and we transfer the net proceeds directly to your bank account.
+A) We send out weekly statements to clients, setting out the income received and the expenditure incurred, and we transfer the net proceeds directly to your bank account.

 Q) But what about the tax?

 A) Recent changes to the taxation of buy-to-lets have made Furnished Holiday Lets (FHL’s) a much more attractive proposition.
 Provided your property conforms to the ‘qualifying tests’, there are valuable benefits to be had in terms of mortgage interest relief, Capital Gains Tax, Rollover Relief and Inheritance Tax, plus you may well be able to claim Capital Allowances on plant and machinery and furnishings.